Barracuda10/GTANoRandoms/README.md

   </li>
 </ul>
 <!--<h3>Cautions:</h3>-->
-<h4>Things unavailable when MatchingSwitch is ON, because game will require to use matchmaking service:</h4>
+<h4>Things unavailable when this tool is activate, because game will require to use matchmaking service:</h4>
 <ul>
   <li>Host any job or heist that require launch session (Join others doesn't include)</li>
   <li>Make a solo session (It will kick to story mode)</li>